 Allowing extension to new element classes

 We saw in the section on making a class usable by variable elimination how to make a new element class work under an existing algorithm without modifying the algorithm’s code.
 To allow this, the algorithm must be defined to support extension in this way.
 We illustrate how to do this using range computation.
-The computation uses at its heart a subroutine a function called concreteValues whose definition is as follows:
+The computation uses at its heart a function called concreteValues whose definition is as follows:

 private def concreteValues[T](element: Element[T]): Set[T] =